Seth Viebrock, CEO

 - Both are written in the PHP language, which makes it easy for developers to switch platforms.

-- Front-end developers can code in the same templating language with Twig in WordPress, through plugins, and Drupal 8, which has Twig in its core.
+- Both have good support for templates.
+Front-end developers can code in the same templating language with Twig in WordPress, through plugins, and Drupal 8, which has Twig in its core.

 - Both can share a design pattern library to some extent, such as Pattern Lab, an atomic design framework.